Erghel/Erghel/README.md

 # Hi there 👋
 My nickname is **Erghel** and I want to become a Pentester.
 In spare time I enjoy watching and reading pentest guides.

 My dream is to work in the same company with Vladislav Zdolnikov and to create a project which will help Russian people to fight peacefully with our inequitable goverment.
 I sometimes post things on my Telegram channel.
-Also **I did an internship in Roskomsvoboda (Intern frontend)**.
 I also maintain my JS repository in **On Code-Chanel** and am a member of the pet-project team **DreamDev.Team**.

 Russia will be fine.